OscarSLopez09/Lambda-Serverless-App-Part2/README.md

 ## Lambda backend Function

-Lets start by going to the aws console and search for Cloud9, the open Cloud9 On cloud9 create a directory - mkdir BackendSentiment Move into the directory - cd BackendSentiment
+Lets start by going to the aws console and search for Cloud9, then open Cloud9 On cloud9 create a directory - mkdir BackendSentiment Move into the directory - cd BackendSentiment
 Create a python file with - nano lambda_function.py